oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 ## Task 3: Understanding the Vector Embedding process

 Before proceeding any further, lets take a look at the code of the Python program we just ran.
 This will help with understanding how this process is being performed.
-You will notice that this program looks very similar to the other vectorize\_table python programs in this workshop, the basic logic flow is very similar for the most part.
+You will notice that this program looks very similar to the other vectorize\_table Python programs in this workshop, the basic logic flow is very similar for the most part.

 1. Open the file with your favorite editor.
 You can use *vi* or *view* to view the contents of the file.
 We will not be making any changes to the program at this point-